SS Eugenio C: History

 Cammell Laird chartered the vessel to Premier Cruises, renaming her The Big Red Boat II and having her go under a ten-month, $25 million USD overhaul.
+In June 2000, Big Red Boat II damaged a submerged power line in Narragansett Bay with its anchor while leaving Newport, Rhode Island, and severed the power connection to the nearby island town of Jamestown.
+The incident resulted in 6,000 Newport and Jamestown residents losing power for up to 17 hours.

 Premier went into liquidation in September 2000, as a result Cammell Laird briefly chartered her to the United States Government, after which time she was laid up at Freeport, Bahamas alongside fellow ex-Premier fleet mates Rembrandt and Big Red Boat III.

 The Big Red Boat II was sold to Argo Ship Management, who kept her up on the market.
 By 2005 it was obvious cruise companies were not willing to take their chances with her due to her history of mechanical problems.
 The vessel was renamed Red Boat, stopping in the Azores to refuel before being broken up for scrap at Alang scrapyards.